-Trade Restrictions
+Trade Restrictions or Disputes

 The global growth of the automotive industry has been aided by the free movement of goods, services, people and capital through bilateral and regional trade agreements, particularly in North America and Europe.
-In Europe, for example, uncertainty remains regarding the impact of Brexit - the United Kingdom's decision to withdraw from the European Union - and the nature of any trade agreements or arrangements that may result.
-Introduction of measures which impede free trade, including new or increased tariffs and other trade barriers, could have a material adverse effect on the Company's operations and profitability.
-(See also "Changes in Laws and Governmental Regulations".)
+The introduction of measures which impede free trade, including new or increased tariffs and other trade barriers, could have a material adverse effect on the Company's operations and profitability.
 Current international trade disputes could, among other things, reduce demand for and production of vehicles, disrupt global supply chains, distort commodity pricing, impair the ability of automotive suppliers and vehicle manufacturers to make efficient long-term investment decisions, create volatility in relative foreign exchange rates, and contribute to stock market volatility.